Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Improper waxing/washing

-If you have a new car or you recently sprayed your car, mind the types of clothes you use when washing or ragging the vehicle.
+If you have a new car or recently spruced it up, mind the types of clothes you use when washing or ragging the vehicle.
 If the cloth is abrasive, it will cause scratches on the car.
 Instead, get a synthetic microfibre car wash towel.

 Secondly, do not wash with any washing soap.
-Instead, get a car washing soap.
+Instead, get car-washing soap.
 Lastly, before you wax, ensure there is no dirt or debris on the surface.

 Automatic car washing

-The brushes on an automatic car washing machine can retain dirt from the previous vehicle.
+The brushes on an automatic car-washing machine can retain dirt left by the previous vehicle.
 And if the car wash attendant did not rinse the brush very well before using it on your car, it may scratch your vehicle.

 Rubbing

 If you wear a studded belt or have buttons on your shirt, you can scratch your car by leaning on it.
-Leaning on the vehicle may not scratch it, though, but you can mistakenly shift your weight.
+Leaning on the vehicle may not scratch it, though you can still mistakenly shift your weight.

 Rocks